ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ### Overview

 `doclet-validator` plugin is supposed to validate references and types in JSDoc comments.

+Note that the `@module` tag is required on top of each file to make the validation possible.
+Without that tag, the validator will complain with the message:

 During the JSDoc compilation the errors are thrown to the standard output for each invalid reference / type.